-☐ Evaluation and compensation scheme
+Evaluation and compensation scheme

-Students must attend all lectures.
-More than two absences in one lecture (even justified) results in a mark of 0/20 to the corresponding mid-term and/or final exam.

-Not attending a final exam invalidates the corresponding course block and semester.

-Students must have an average mark of at least 10/20 to complete each year of the Master.
+- ✓ Students must attend all lectures.
+More than two absences in one lecture (even justified) results in a mark of 0/20 to the corresponding mid-term and/or final exam. - ✓ Not attending a final exam invalidates the corresponding course block and semester. - ✓ Students must have an average mark of at least 10/20 to complete each year of the Master.
 All lectures in a given course block (U.E.) compensate each other, and all course blocks also compensate during a semester.

-The two semesters compensate before the retake session (October).

-A specific rule applies to the U.E.
+The two semesters compensate before the retake session (September). - ✓ A specific rule applies to the U.E.
 3 (Internship or Thesis): students must have more than 8/20 to validate the master.

-Finally, the internship must last 4 to 6 months and must consist in a single contract.
+☐ The retake session

+Final exam includes a retake session.
+This is organized in September of the following academic year for students who have not successfully passed their exams.